amyemmaniu/my-demo-repo/docs/github-starter-guide.md

 GitHub is a useful tool for collaborating on code and documentation.
 It streamlines version control and keeps files accessible for your whole team.

 Using [GitHub Desktop](https://desktop.github.com/download/) is the most beginner-friendly way to contribute to a project on GitHub.
-Once you download and set up the application, you'll be able to view repositories you're working with and track changes to your files.
+Once you download and set up the application, you'll be able to view the repositories you're working with and track changes to your files.

 ## Cloning a repository